"Getting to know a Pioneer in Healthcare"Meet Dr. Blumenthal

 - Another pioneering step in his career.
 Setting up a non-hospital medical practice office in a retail center.
 Mark selected a convenient and inviting location in a retail center adjacent to West County Center at Manchester and Ballas in Des Peres.

 - He wanted people to feel happy about resolving a problem and certainly wanted to avoid a "hospital office environment", where people go only when they are sick.

 - Mark was a pioneer in creating the nation's busiest and most credible medical practice devoted exclusively to the treatment of varicose and spider veins.
 And, this remains his focus today.

 Other pioneering moments moments in Mark's career include:

 - The Vein Center & CosMed was the very first private facility to have a cosmetic laser able to treat small facial veins and brown discoloration on the face.

 - Mark was among the very first surgeons in the United States to replace traditional vein stripping with the use laser ablation in his own office.

 The Personal Side of Mark Blumenthal is pretty simple.

-- Mark and his wife, Jeanne met in 1982 and has been married for 30 years.
+- Mark and his wife, Jeanne, met in 1982 and have been married for 30 years.
 She continues to be a strong inspiration.
 They have two grown children and they continue to live in their original home.

 - His other loves continue to be his family and his pets.
 Often you will see his Bernese Mountain Dog, Lugano, patiently lounging in his private office simply waiting for Mark to finish another day.